HJZollner/HJZollner.github.io/_posts/2021-02-20-Osprey-Updates-#02.markdown

 ---
 Hi!

-I'll use this blog to include announce new changes to Osprey and SpecVis as well as recent updates iabout my research.
+I'll use this blog to include announce new changes to Osprey and SpecVis as well as recent updates about my research.

 Helge